dsparrow27/vortexUI/README.md

 #todo
-1. create node from ui.
-2. logging
+1. logging
-3. uiPlugins no longer work
+2. uiPlugins no longer work
-4. Node Attribute container doesn't expand with header text.
-5. array element connections on expand/collapse need to reconnect to array.
+3. array element connections on expand/collapse need to reconnect to array.
-6. Graph deserialization.
+4. Graph deserialization.